Myths about Sailing

 - Sailing skills are not gender specific.

-- Sailboats level the playing field among all sailors.
+- Sailing levels the playing field among all participants.

-- The Club's #GirlsDoSail plans help raise awareness among women and girls that sailing is accessible through Women, Wind and WIne; Women's Keelboat Racing Teams; Girls Summer Camps.
+- Our #GirlsDoSail strategy is in place to get girls and women engaged in sailing through Women, Wind and WIne; Women's Keelboat Racing Teams; Girls Summer Camps, Girl Guides sailing.

 Myth: Watching sailing is boring